Listed in: History, as HIST-294

 Formerly listed as: HIST-61

-[ME] This course will survey the history of Israel from the pre-state origins of Zionism in the late nineteenth century to the present.
+[ME, TE] This course will survey the history of Israel from the pre-state origins of Zionism in the late nineteenth century to the present.
 It will explore political, military, social and cultural history.
 We will seek a better historical understanding of many of Israel’s ongoing challenges, such as the place of religion in civil life, the state’s relation to world Jewry, and the Arab-Israeli conflict.
 We will pay special attention to contested identities and inner debates within Zionism and Israel, highlighting different and occasionally opposing visions of a Jewish homeland.
 In addition to historical documents and books (non-fiction and fiction), we will rely on the growing wealth of Israeli documentary films.
-Two class meetings per week.

 Enrollment limited to 18 students.
 January term.
 Professor A. Gordon.